dbrumley/maven-example/README.md

 Maven helps avoid some of these problems.
 While non-standard in C/C++, it seemed to work out nicely for this customers use case.
 Maven's primary use case is Java, where it's well known for its project management, dependency management, and build lifecycle capabilities.
 Maven uses a Project Object Model (POM) in an XML file (`pom.xml`) to describe the project configuration, dependencies, build order, and required plugins.
+Each project has a unique combination of `groupId` and `artifactId` which is used to reference the project as a dependency.

 This project chose Maven to help avoid some dependency hell issues.
 In particular, two were important to understand for integrating new tests:

+* **Centralized Repository**: Maven is designed around centralized binary repositories.
+The default `https://mvnrepository.com` hosts terabytes of built open source projects.
+An organization can host their own internal repository as well, so Maven can work in environments that don't have public internet access.

-* **Local Repository**: Maven stores all downloaded dependencies in a local repository on your machine.
+* **Local Repository**: Maven caches all downloaded dependencies in a local repository on your machine.
 This isolates projects from one another, reducing conflicts and ensuring that dependencies for one project do not interfere with another.
 By default this is in the `.m2` directory in your home folder